-White Sands National Monument is in south central New Mexico.
+White Sands National Park is in south central New Mexico.
 It is part of the largest gypsum dune field in the world.
 It formed during the Permian Period 299 million to 251 million years ago.
-The dune field is about 275 square miles of which 225 make up the National Monument.
+The dune field is about 275 square miles of which 225 make up the Park.
 The dunes are moving.
 During February to April, when winds in excess of 17 mph are common, the dunes creep southwest to northeast.
 They actually move around 30 feet in a year!

 Human history in the Tularosa Basin, which includes White Sands, goes back to the end of the last ice age, nearly 12,000 years ago.
 Various hunter and hunter-gatherer peoples lived in the basin.
 More recently (about 400 CE) the Jornada Mogollon people farmed here.
 They left around 1350 CE, probably because of drought conditions.
 This left the basin devoid of humans after nearly 10,000 years.
 Between 1400 and 1600 Native American tribes (Apachean culture) became well established in the area.
 European people started arriving in the middle 1600’s with Spanish colonization, followed in the 1800’s by Anglos.
 The monument was established in 1933.
 The military bases and test range came into being during the later stages of WWII and continue to the present time.
 The dune field is part of the larger 3200 square mile White Sands Missile Range.